Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 **Program Bonus** = MIND bonus + Knowledge skill + Deck bonus.

 Some programs allow making additional attacks, similar to normal combat.
-For each addition attack made, subtract 5 from the Program bonus.
+For each additional attack made, subtract 5 from the Program bonus.
 The new bonus applies to all attacks made that turn, and the bonus cannot be brought below 0.

 Programs are often used to interact with Grid-connected objects in the world.
 These objects are known as _devices_, and can be anything - a security camera, a locked door, a data cache, or even a guard's cybernetic implant.
 All devices have a metric of how difficult it is to interact with them, called _security_, that affects a program's casting DC.
 The levels of security, in order of difficulty, are: